kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

     listen=udp:[2a02:1850:1:1::18]:5060
 ```

-You can specify an advertise address (like `ip:port`) per listening socket
+You can specify an advertise address (like `ip:port`) per listening socket, it
-- it will be used to build the SIP headers such as Via and Record-Route:
+will be used to build the SIP headers such as Via and Record-Route:

 ``` c
     listen=udp:10.10.10.10:5060 advertise 11.11.11.11:5060